-As a well-respected and a forerunner when it comes to welding supplies, here are some of the most distinguished features that you can get from any Lincoln Electric auto darkening welding helmet:
+As a well-respected and a forerunner when it comes to welding supplies, here are some of the most distinguished features that you can get from any Lincoln Electric auto-darkening welding helmet:

-Another well-respected and long-timer in the manufacturing and building industry, 3M, also known as the Minnesota Mining and Manufacturing Company, is a U.S.-based and now international corporation that was first founded in 1902 by Dr. Danley Budd and company.
+Another well-respected and long-timer in the manufacturing and building industry, 3M, also known as the Minnesota Mining and Manufacturing Company, is a U.S.-based and now an international corporation that was first founded in 1902 by Dr. Danley Budd and company.
 Their main headquarters are now in Maplewood, Minnesota.

-Their welding gear is only a part of their safety, security and protection division.
-Along with this, they also offer fire protection, floor and surface care products, food service products and matting products.
-In the manufacturing and industry division, they also have additional products such as automotive (car) tint, abrasives and building films.
+Their welding gear is only a part of their safety, security, and protection division.
+Along with this, they also offer fire protection, floor and surface care products, food service products, and matting products.
+In the manufacturing and industry division, they also have additional products such as automotive (car) tint, abrasives, and building films.

 Other industries and products they have ventured in include: office supplies, health care, home and leisure (including scotch-brite), electronics, communications, electrical and graphical displays such as LCD products.

-In general, here are the features of the 3M Speedglas welding helmet that stand out:
+- In general, here are the features of the 3M Speedglas welding helmet that stand out:

-Focusing more on eye and lung protection for welders of any occasion and level, Oprel AG is a Swiss company whose welding technology was first conceptualized in 1986.
+Focusing more on eye and lung protection for welders of any occasion and level, Opel AG is a Swiss company whose welding technology was first conceptualized in 1986.
 Despite their young age, they have already qualified to the ISO 9001 standard, making them go along the competition of the best welding helmets.

 Their products are divided into three main sections: the eye protection, respiratory protection and welding accessories.

-The Eye Protection products are the following: expert, pro, basic, weldcap and special ones for grinding and cutting.
+The Eye Protection products are the following: expert, pro, basic, weld cap, and special ones for grinding and cutting.
 For those who want to focus on respiratory protection, they have e3000 and e2100.
 Each of these products also have special accessories available.